stevechanieee/-5-OpenSSL_Versioning/README.md

 |1.27.0        | (2020-09-07)|
 |1.26.2        | (2020-07-02)|

-It should be noted that Docker Compose v1.28.0 might still be deploying with 1.1.1h.
-OpenSSL v1.1.1i and above have the security update per CVE-2020-1971.
-This should be confirmed.
+It should be noted that Docker Compose v1.28.0 might still be deploying with OpenSSL v1.1.1h.
+OpenSSL v1.1.1i and above have the security update noted for CVE-2020-1971.
+This should be confirmed when using versions v1.28.0 and prior.
+The bundled OpenSSL version for Docker Compose v1.28.0 should also be checked.